Resources For Faculty & Staff

 Maintain Confidentiality

 Confidentiality in the accommodation process is the responsibility of all parties.
-SDRC cannot divulge specifics about a student's disability, and faculty should maintain confidentiality as well.
+CDRC cannot divulge specifics about a student's disability, and faculty should maintain confidentiality as well.
 It is important that faculty do not discuss a student's disability or accommodation request with other faculty or students or discuss an accommodation request in class.
 Some students will be comfortable discussing and sharing details about their disability; however, some students wish to keep such information private.
 Regardless of the student's comfort-level in discussing his or her disability with you, the decision to disclose disability-related information should be the student's decision.

-SDRC Available for Consultation
+CDRC Available for Consultation

 Resources Specifically for Staff